L235/unblock-wizard/README.md

 This script deals with the unblock forms themselves, and is executed on subpages of [Wikipedia:Unblock wizard](https://en.wikipedia.org/wiki/Wikipedia:Unblock_wizard).
 Arguments (such as demo mode, or the presence of a username field) are passed through the URL from the other script.

-The following forms are available:
+The following unblock forms are available:
+* Username
+* Promotional editing
+* Sockpuppetry
+* Autoblock
+* IP hardblock
+* IP block
+* Generic unblock request

+A help form is also available, adding the {{Help me}} template instead of an unblock request.